 The practice of meditation is about bringing your mental activity into a calm and stable state of awareness.
-Over a period of time, this triggers a relaxation response in the brain and produces remarkable positive results.
+Over some time, this triggers a relaxation response in the brain and produces remarkable positive results.
 The mind learns to naturally manage some built-up tension or stress, and these sensations are then translated to the entire body – resulting in healing effects.
-In this article, you’ll learn the best meditation techniques you can easily learn today.
+In this article, you’ll learn the best meditation techniques you can quickly learn today.

 Best Meditation Techniques for Everyday Practice